marcglasberg/i18n_extension/README.md

 As previously discussed, i18n_extension will automatically list all keys into a map if you use some unknown locale, run the app, and manually or automatically go through all the screens.
-For example, create a Greek locale if your app doesn't have Greek translations, and it will list all keys into `Translations.missingTranslationCallback`.
+For example, create a Greek locale if your app doesn’t have Greek translations, and it will list all keys into `Translations.missingTranslationCallback`.

 Then you can read from this map and create your exported file.
 There is